Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 All red blood cells and platelets are manufactured in the bone marrow, along with about 70 percent of white blood cells.
 (The other 30 percent are produced by the spleen, lymph nodes, and thymus gland.)

-Very small numbers of hematopoietic cells can also can be found in the peripheral (circulating) blood.
+Very small numbers of hematopoietic cells can also be found in the peripheral (circulating) blood.
 Umbilical cord blood is also a source of blood-forming cells.

 The goal of transplant is to: